vimeo/psalm/docs/typing_in_psalm.md

 ## Union Types

-PHP and other dynamically-typed languages allow expressions to resolved to conflicting types – for example, after this statement
+PHP and other dynamically-typed languages allow expressions to resolve to conflicting types – for example, after this statement
 ```php
 $rabbit = rand(0, 10) === 4 ? 'rabbit' : ['rabbit'];
 ```